jasperandrew/pxls_ui/README.md

 ## changelog

 ### 4/8/17
-- mod override is active by default when page loads
 - palette visual upgrades
   - background for easier viewing
   - palette tiles pop up on hover